ACoolmanTelicent/ACoolmanTelicent/README.md

 But if I can't think of anything better to do, I'll end up _biasing toward action_ BUT with some time, care and effort put aside for cleaning up any confusion I cause.

-# On docs
+# On docs and code-comments

 In the pantheon of holy knowledge transfer techniques:

-1. 🏆 Automation (of outcomes)
-  - The Holygrail of full automation may not exist but its worth the questing to find it
-  - **Example**:  one command gathers input then runs every app in any environment
+**Higher in list is better; Lower number is worse**

+1. 🏆 No need for docs = The Holygrail is no need for docs
+    - A process might be automated
+    - Code might be self-explanatory
-2. 👼 Contextual docs/help
+2. 👼 Contextual docs/help = Compromised
-  - A slight compromise is when the process/idea largely drives itself, but relevant info is added when its needed
+  - The process/idea largely anticipatable itself, but relevant plugs any gaps
   - **Example**: IF telicent-cli stderr includes "network <sha> not found>" THEN display "Try 'docker network prune'"
-  - **Example**: Project repo description should always be up to date
+  - **Example**: The code links to outside intentions - an ever-green comment about intention could be a cheap/quick solution
-3. 📜 Documentation
+3. 📜 Detailed accurate Documentation = One missed update cycle away from #5
+  - Just because docs exist, does not mean they will read and interpreted as the writer intended.
+4. 📜 No docs
+  - No information is better than mis-information
+5. 📜 Inaccurate/degraded docs = One missed update cycle away from #3
-  - This is a large compromise
+  - No information is better than mis-information
-  - Some docs are probably better than nothing, but _sometimes_, even _no docs_ are better than some docs

 Then each of these techniques can have holy attributes.
 For instance:
 - conventional/idiomatic: lessen the need for docs, and make editing automation easier).